PI Launchpad Workshop

 Previous PI Launchpad Content

-Two PI Launchpad workshops have been held, in 2019 and in 2021.
-As a public service, we have posted all of the content developed for the PI Launchpad here, in the links at the left.
-In addition to the workbook used by participants throughout the workshop, we have posted videos and pdfs for all panels and presentations.
+Prior PI Launchpad workshops were held in 2019, 2021, and 2023.
+As a public service, we have posted all of the content developed for the PI Launchpad here, in the links below.
+In addition to the workbook used by participants throughout the workshop, we have posted videos and PDFs for all panels and presentations.

 Organizers